RoseLeighton/HackableDEF/md/HackableFINAL.md

 small scale tactical interventions or large revolutionary protest demonstrations.

+<div class="streams"><hr class="streams" />
+The force of cities is that they have been open systems whose infrastructure and overlapping social, cultural and economic networks can be put to use in new, unforeseen ways by a variety of actors<hr class="streams" /></div>

 What happens to these functions of the city now that in our everyday urban lives, we have started to make use of all kinds of digital interfaces to join supply and demand and to match individuals with